Are you looking to lower the costs of running your business and save money at tax time? Look no further than U.K. corporation tax relief.

 Foreign companies with a UK office, clubs, cooperatives, and other unincorporated associations also pay corporation tax.

-You pay tax at a flat rate of 19% on your taxable profits.
+You pay tax at a rate of 19% if your profit is below £50,000 and 25% if your profit is over £250,000.
 To work out your taxable profit, you’ll need to complete a company tax return (CT600) no later than 12 months after the end of your accounting period.

 What Are Corporation Tax Reliefs?